"Who Is A Gifted Student In Ohio?"

 •

-Fourth grade testing will occur October 7th-10th, 2024 .
-The Terra Nova Achievement Tests will be used to screen for giftedness in the areas of reading and math.
-The InView Cognitive Ability Test will also be used.
+Fourth grade testing will occur October 6th-7th, 2025.
+The InView Cognitive Ability Test will be used.

 An explanation letter will accompany student results when they are sent home.
 More in-depth information is available in the slide show Terra Nova and InView results explained.